• Skip to primary navigation

 The Barriers to Mental Health Care

-This news story is part one of the series on the DET OHT Stepped Care Pilot and highlights challenges in doctors' referrals and accessing individualized counselling and psychotherapy support.
+This is the first of a two-part series (read part two here) on the DET OHT Stepped Care Pilot and focuses on the challenges in doctors’ referrals and accessing individualized counselling and psychotherapy support.

 Amid workforce shortage, accessing mental health support and services come with multiple challenges, including lack of one-on-one counselling and psychotherapy services tailored to individual needs, lengthy wait times, and timely referrals.
 According to the 2023 Ontario Association of Social Workers Survey of 1,265 adults, 10 per cent said that they tried but were unable to access mental health support.
 Their reasons for inaccessibility included long wait lists (60 per cent), high costs (38 per cent) and not having a referral from a family doctor (33 per cent).